Become an Expat in the Netherlands

 Along with being the government capital of the Netherlands, The Hague is a popular place for foreigners interested in living in a quieter city that’s affordable, has an excellent transportation system, and is convenient to other parts of the country.
 Since many of the consulates are based in The Hague, it’s also easy to make friends from all over the world.

-Approximately 30,000 American expats live in Amsterdam.
+The majority of Americans in the Netherlands live in Amsterdam.
 Because the city is rich in diversity, there are plenty of opportunities to build community and make friends with both locals and expats.
 This includes joining social groups on Meetup.com and volunteering.
-For more ideas on how to find your community once you move abroad, check out our guide on making friends abroad.

 Aside from being an easy city to tap into expat communities, locals tend to be very welcoming to foreigners living in the Netherlands.
 These factors make residing in the capital city a good experience for Americans who’ve moved (or are planning to move) to Amsterdam.

 While there are many benefits to living in Amsterdam, there are some challenges too.
-For example, it’ll take a while to adjust to Dutch customs like making appointments to meet with friends, learning the local transportation system, and figuring out how to do basic things like open a bank account.
+For example, it’ll take a while to adjust to Dutch customs like making appointments to meet with friends, learning the local transportation system, and getting used to Dutch directness.
 Moving abroad is an exciting adventure but it does come with its stressors.
 To help you adapt to expat life, take a look at our advice for managing life abroad.

 Cost of living in Amsterdam

-Living in Amsterdam isn’t cheap.
-In fact, prices have skyrocketed thanks to the Netherlands being a top tourist destination for visitors from all over the world.
+We can’t stress enough that living in Amsterdam isn’t cheap.
+In fact, prices have gone through the roof thanks to the capital city, and the country as a whole, being a top tourist destination for visitors from all over the world.
 Housing prices have also jumped due to the lack of inventory and the influx of Airbnb rentals in the city.

 If you’re from a medium to large city in the United States, expenses in the Netherlands will be slightly less than what you’re used to paying.
-For example, rent in Amsterdam for a one-bedroom apartment can run anywhere from $1000 up to $2000 a month.
+For example, rent in Amsterdam for a one-bedroom apartment can run anywhere from $1500-$3000 a month.

-Other costs to consider if you’re planning on living in Amsterdam as an American include transportation and utilities.
+Other costs to consider include transportation and utilities.
 Amsterdam has an excellent public transportation system that’s much more affordable and convenient than driving a car in the city.
 And utilities such as electricity (and even internet) can average 20% more to what they’d cost in the United States.

 Is there free healthcare in the Netherlands?